How to Wash Cloth Diapers

 Dry the diaper inserts on medium heat with a few wool dryer balls (optional, but they speed things up).
 The time this takes will vary depending on your dryer, the number of diapers, and the number of dryer balls.

-To dry the diaper covers and diaper bag, you can hang them to dry or, once the diapers inserts are dry, place them in the dryer on an air only cycle.
+To dry the diaper covers and diaper bag, place them in the dryer on an air only cycle.
 I find that throwing a dry towel into the dryer with them significantly reduces the time it takes for them to dry.

 You now have perfectly clean diapers ready to be used again!